 BEE binders have DECREASED THE AMOUNT OF lost assignments, parents not knowing what’s going on, and unorganized students.
 I love them.

 In my classroom, we use Class Dojo as our main method of classroom management.
 If you are not familiar with Class Dojo you can check it out HERE.
 It is web-based and FREE.
-Here is a link to the parent letter that I send home explaining this to my families.
 Basically, students are given a dojo point for positive behavior and can lose points for poor choices.
 Our points collect all month and the top dojo point winner will receive a certificate and prize.

 Lastly, I use this blog as a means of storing all of the archives of our newsletters (both written and video).
 If you click on the families tab at the top of this blog, it will take you to my family communication page.
 If anything, I can never have a parent tell me that they didn’t know that something was happening in our classroom because there were plenty of opportunities for them to be aware.